Regularized Stochastic Dual Dynamic Programming for convex nonlinear optimization problems: Multistage portfolio optimization models with direct transaction and market impact costs

 For $t=1,\ldots,T$, given a portfolio $x_{t-1}=(x_{t-1}^1,\ldots,x_{t-1}^n, x_{t-1}^{n+1})$ and $\xi_t$, we define the set $X_t(x_{t-1}, \xi_t)$ as the set of $(x_t, y_t, z_t) \in \mathbb{R}^{n+1} {\times} \mathbb{R}^{n} {\times} \mathbb{R}^{n}$ satisfying

 and for $i=1,\ldots,n$,

-Constraints \eqref{p1_2} define the amount of security $i$ hold at each stage $t$ and take into account the proportional transaction costs.
+Constraints \eqref{p1_2} define the amount of security $i$ held at each stage $t$ and take into account the proportional transaction costs.
 Constraints \eqref{p1_3} are the cash flow balance constraints and define how much cash is available at each stage.
-Constraints \eqref{p1_4} preclude selling an amount larger than the amount hold.
-Constraints \eqref{p1_5} do not allow the position in security $i$ at time $t$ to exceed a specified limit $u_i$.
-Constraints \eqref{p1_6} prevent short-selling.
-Constraints \eqref{p1_7} and \eqref{p1_8} enforce the non-negativity of the amounts purchased and sold. \\
+Constraints \eqref{p1_4} preclude selling an amount larger than the one held.
+Constraints \eqref{p1_5} do not allow the position in security $i$ at time $t$ to exceed a specified limit $u_i$, while \eqref{p1_8} prevents short-selling and enforces the non-negativity of the amounts purchased and~sold.\\